Battle of Khunan: Battle

 This time King George IV and atabeg Mkhargrdzeli had assembled a larger force of 30,000 consisting of Georgians and Armenians, while Jebe had received reinforcements from Genghis.
 The two armies met on the plain of Khunan in September.
 Jebe set up an ambush with 5,000 cavalrymen while Subutai went forward with the rest of the army.
 The Mongol tactic was to attack with its main body and then feign a retreat, after which a second Mongol army descended from the rear to encircle and destroy the enemy.
 Unprepared for this tactic, the Georgians managed to disperse the initial Mongol charge with their heavy cavalry and chased them up to the river Kotman but Jebe's sudden advance from the ambush decided the battle in the Mongol's favor.
 The king and Ivane fled, leaving Prince Vahram Gageli to fight on the right flank, who survived and would later serve under Queen Rusudan.

 Aftermath

 George IV was badly wounded in the chest; on 18 January 1223 he would die of his injuries.
 However subsequent invasions were cancelled when Mongol scouts discovered that the Georgians and Armenians were prepared to deny further incursions.
-Subutai instead continued to march his army north, with orders to conquer the Polovtian Khanate.
+Subutai instead continued to march his army north, with orders to conquer the Polovtsian Khanate.